 Smoked Salmon and Dungeness Crab Cakes

-After reading this recipe on Food.com, which had some smoked salmon sandwiched in the middle of the crab cakes, we decided to smoke a small salmon fillet, and use that to mix with the crab meat.
+After reading an article on Food.com, which showed some smoked salmon sandwiched in the middle of a crab cake, we decided to smoke a small salmon fillet, and use that to mix with the crab meat.
 This also helped stretch the crabmeat, since Dungeness crab is some expensive stuff!
 Sheesh!!